redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ##### Using environment variables

 Environments can be configured using environment variable `MODE`.
-Set it to `PROD` to run redstone node in production environment or to `LOCAL` to run redstone node locally.
+Set it to `PROD` to run redstone node in the production environment or to `LOCAL` to run redstone node locally.

 ##### Other environment variables

 - **ENABLE_JSON_LOGS** - set this variable to `true` to enable logging in JSON format.
-It is recommended to set it to `true` if you run the node in production environment.
+It is recommended to set it to `true` if you run the node in the production environment.
-- **PERFORMANCE_TRACKING_LABEL_PREFIX** - human-friendly name that will be appended to the performace tracking labels.
+- **PERFORMANCE_TRACKING_LABEL_PREFIX** - human-friendly name that will be appended to the performance tracking labels.
 (Examples: `main` for `redstone` provider, `stocks` for `redstone-stocks`, `rapid` for `redstone-rapid` provider)

 ##### Configure in Docker

-Dockerfiles are used to build docker images, which are usually executed in Production environment.
-To configure production environment `ENV` instruction should be added to a Dockerfile.
+Dockerfiles are used to build docker images, which are usually executed in the Production environment.
+To configure the production environment, `ENV` instruction should be added to a Dockerfile.

 ```dockerfile
 ENV MODE=PROD